Adebambo19/Data-Engineering-Project/problems/month-2/week-2-airflow-dag/README.md

 # Week 2 Project: airflow-dag

 ## Problem Statement
-- Describe the problem to be solved here.
+- Build an Airflow DAG to automate the ETL pipeline from Week 3.
+Schedule the pipeline to run daily.

 ## Requirements
 1. Requirement 1